GPUOpen-LibrariesAndSDKs/RenderPipelineShaders/README.md

 - By default, the RPSL Explorer binaries can be located at `./build/tools/rpsl_explorer/<config_name>/`.
 Run `rpsl_explorer.exe` and open an RPSL file to start hacking!

+## Getting Started

+If you are new to RPS, we recommend reading through our tutorial which you can find at [./docs/tutorial](./docs/tutorial) in this repository and at [https://gpuopen.com/learn/rps-tutorial](https://gpuopen.com/learn/rps-tutorial) on GPUOpen.

+After this, you should be well equipped to browse the [test samples](./tests) and let RPS drive the frame graph logic of your own 3D application.

 ## Documentation

 The main sources of documentation for the RPS public APIs are inlined Doxygen-style comments, which can be built into